madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 8th of May, 2019

+  - I realised I never asked if you like _Cloud Atlas_.
+I only saw the film (maybe four times, twice in the cinema just for good measure) and I love the story---how can I not?
+It's so intertwined and it features Cambridge.
+    Moreover, it has one of the gentlest scores I know of.
+In particular, I'm fond of _Cloud Atlas Opening Title_, _Travel to Edinburgh_, _Kesselring_, and _Cloud Atlas End Title_.
+I wonder if it is obvious to you which one appeals to me the most.

 ### 6th of May, 2019

   - _Sunny_ by Bobby Hebb